AMReX-Microelectronics/Electrostatic/Exec/input/parallel_plate_capacitor/ReadMe.txt

             This example is similar to example 2 but voltage at the top plate is applied as a cosine function 10*cos(2 pi x/(2Lx)).

+  -Fifth example, is for the case with two dielectrics, where in upper Lz/2 region there is air and in the lower, SiO2, epsilon_2 = 3.8.

   -On all lateral sides we can either specify Neumann boundaries or periodic boundaries.

 For verification:
 -Check that voltage in the ghost cells is as specified.